-3.2.2.
-Cumulative Effects Analysis
+3.2.2 Cumulative Effects Analysis

 Cumulative effects analysis is based on the best available data and information; in cases where quantitative data is not available, analysis is primarily qualitative in nature.
-Projects, plans or actions relevant to all issues are described in the tables below.
-Projects, plans or actions specific to issues will be described in the respective cumulative effects analysis; other projects, plans and actions will be summarized.
+Projects, plans or actions relevant to all issues are described in the Table 6 and Table 7, below.

-Table 6.
-Past and Present Projects, Plans and Actions that Make Up the Cumulative Impact Scenario
+Table 6: Past and Prese ent Projects, Plans and Actions that Make Up the Cumulative Impact Scenario.
+Past and Present Description of Project, Plan or Action

-Past and Present Description of Project, Plan or Action Recreation Hiking, biking (road and mountain bike), motorized recreation (4x4 driving, scenic driving), camping Livestock Grazing Livestock grazing and associated range infrastructure 2016 MLP Reasonably Foreseeable Development Scenario (RFDS) Existing oil and gas development averaged approximately 2 wells being drilled per year (66 wells during the past 30 years) in the Moab Master Leasing Plan Area (MMLPA).
-An upward trend from 2007-2012 hints at a projected level of drilling above past activity in the past 30 years (BLM, 2012).
-Mineral Activity How many mineral explorations and/or developments have occurred?
-Potash?
+Past and Present Description of Project, Plan or Action Recreation Hiking, biking (road and mountain bike), motorized recreation (4x4 driving, scenic driving), camping.
+Camping, including developed campgrounds (Horsethief and Cowboy Campgrounds) as well as dispersed camping.
+Livestock Grazing Livestock grazing and associated range infrastructure.
+2016 MLP Reasonably Foreseeable Development Scenario (RFDS) for Oil and Gas.
+The Big Flat area averaged approximately 1.7 wells per year between 1982 and 2012 in the Moab Master Leasing Plan Area (MMLPA).
+An upward trend from 2007-2012 hints at a projected level of drilling above past activity in the past 30 years (BLM, 2012a); but actual counts are less than 1 well drilled per year, as of April 2023.
+Two wells were drilled between 2019 and March of 2023 in the Big Flat area, and there are five approved permits for drilling.